 Ballot Text Message Receipts

-Utilizing text message technology will enable the County Recorder’s Office to share directly with voters when ballots are mailed out, when they are received by the Recorder’s office and reminders as mailing deadlines approach.
+Utilizing text message technology will enable the Recorder’s Office to share information directly with voters such as when ballots are mailed out, when they are received by the Recorder’s office, and approaching mailing deadlines.
 Text message receipts are a very effective way of keeping voters informed of the voting process.
-Text messages can also be utilized to alert the voter of an issue, such as an unsigned ballot, and provide instructions for correcting the errors.
-In a mobile society,
+They can also be utilized to alert the voter of an issue, such as an unsigned ballot, and provide instructions for correcting the errors.

 Ballot Drop Boxes

-Voters and Early Voting participants must have clear, easy to use instructions on how to access the services of this office.
-By taking the lead to create easy to use guides, shared on multiple platforms, such as social media, the office can reach more voters and reduce the amount of inaccurate information that unintentionally gets circulated each election cycle, which ultimately disenfranchises voters.
+Voters and Early Voting participants must have clear, easy to use instructions on how to access the services of the Recorder’s office.
+By taking the lead to create easy to use guides shared on multiple platforms and social media, the Recorder’s office can reach more voters and reduce the amount of inaccurate information that unintentionally gets circulated each election cycle, ultimately disenfranchising voters.

-This office will meet with stakeholders throughout the county to better understand the needs of the public.
-This includes strengthening relationships with rural and tribal communities, colleges and universities, the latinx community, the deaf/disabled community, and other communities where areas of growth have been identified.
-Additionally, the office will meet with those stakeholders who utilize the website the most and rely on the services that the Recorder provides in order to do the work that they do.
-The information that the Recorder provides should continue to meet the needs of the community and should always have input.
+I am committed to meeting with stakeholders throughout the county to better understand the needs of the public.
+This includes strengthening relationships with rural and tribal communities, colleges and universities, the Latinx community, the elderly, the deaf/disabled community, and other communities where areas of growth have been identified.
+Additionally, I will meet with those stakeholders who utilize the website the most and rely on the services that the Recorder provides in order to do their work.
+I will strive to put out information that meets the changing needs of the community, and be open to continuous improvement based on community input.

-Immediate changes would include: a more accessible website that is not entirely dependent on PDFs, Spanish Language Translation, Videos addressing common Voting Issues for visual learners, with ASL interpretation and/or captioning as a standard.
+Immediate changes would include: a more accessible website that is not entirely dependent on PDFs, Spanish Language translation, videos addressing common voter registration issues for visual learners, and ASL interpretation and/or captioning as a standard.

-Same Day Voter Registration: The current 29 day voter registration deadline is antiquated and unnecessary.
+The current 29 day voter registration deadline is antiquated and unnecessary.
 29 days is a lifetime for low-income and houseless individuals who move much more often.
-Voter registrations can now be updated in real time and made available on election day if we were to move to electronic voter rolls, as other counties have done.
-Same Day Voter Registration allows voters to register for the first time or correct any errors to their voter registration, which may not be apparent to them until they attempt to vote.
-We should not be turning away motivated, eligible, individuals from polling locations.
+Voter registrations can now be updated in real-time and made available on election day if the Recorder’s Office were to move to electronic voter rolls as other counties have done.
+Same-day voter registration allows voters to register for the first time or correct any errors to their registration which may not be apparent to them until they attempt to vote.
+We should not be turning away motivated and eligible individuals from polling locations.

-Automatic Rights Restoration: The act of disenfranchising voters based on whether they have a felony or not can be traced back to the emancipation of enslaved people.
+The act of disenfranchising voters based on whether they have a felony conviction or not can be traced back to the emancipation of enslaved people.
 The philosophy of disenfranchising people with felonies is rooted in white supremacy.
 We recognize that Arizona is part of the prison industrial complex which unfairly targets Black and Brown communities.
 Black and Brown people experience higher incarceration rates, harsher convictions and longer prison sentences.
-Upon release, they are most likely to struggle to find housing, employment and are most likely to be in need of public services.
-However, because they are disenfranchised, they will have no say in the decision making process of those services.
+Upon release, they are most likely to struggle to find housing and employment, and are most likely to be in need of public services.
+Because the current rights restoration process is complex and educational services are limited, formerly incarcerated people are much less likely to have a say in the decision-making process around public services.